Chemotherapy & Immunotherapy

 Specific information about the potential side effects of chemotherapy treatment is given to each patient, and clear advice of what to do if they occur.
 All patients are given a phone number to contact a skilled health professional twenty four hours a day to discuss any issues, such as side effects, or if feeling unwell whilst chemotherapy is being received.

 All the different types of treatments are delivered by a highly committed multi-disciplinary team of medical, pharmacy, and nursing staff who are highly trained professionals in their specific areas.
-Our teamwork makes sure that all patients have the best possible chemotherapy treatment and supportive care available.
+Our teamwork makes sure that all patients have the best possible treatment and supportive care available.

-For more information about the specific drug that has been prescribed please follow this link to the Macmillan Website and for additional information our Website has a selection of Information Leaflets covering cancer treatments at your disposal.
+For more information about the specific treatments that have been prescribed please follow this link to the Macmillan Website and for additional information our Website has a selection of Information Leaflets covering cancer treatments at your disposal.